Rumiko Takahashi: Legacy and impact in the West

 Artists that have cited Takahashi and her work as an influence include Canadian Bryan Lee O'Malley on his series Scott Pilgrim, American Colleen Coover on her erotic series Small Favors, Japanese Chihiro Tamaki on her manga Walkin' Butterfly, Chinese-Australian Queenie Chan, and Thai Wisut Ponnimit.
 Scottish rock band Urusei Yatsura named themselves after her first work.
 Matt Bozon, creator of the Shantae video game series, cited Ranma ½ as a big influence on his work.

-Takahashi was one of the recipients of the Inkpot Award at the 1994 San Diego Comic-Con.
-In 2015, Puli, an Indian film partially inspired by Inuyasha, with Vijay playing dual roles as half-tiger demon and his father a powerful tiger-demon similar to Rumiko Takahashi Inuyasha series.
+Chinese-Canadian filmmaker Domee Shi listed both Ranma ½ and Inuyasha as influences on her film Turning Red.